Engee documentation

 Useful examples

-When you have learnt how to work with variables, functions and conditions, it is time to move on to interacting with external data: files, tables, structures.
-Below are some useful examples that you can easily encounter in different working situations.
+When you have already learned how to work with variables, functions, and conditions, it’s time to move on to interacting with external data: files, tables, and structures.
+Below are some useful examples that you can easily encounter in different work situations.

 Reading and writing files

-Sometimes you need to save data to a file or, on the contrary, load it from a file.
+Sometimes you need to save data to a file or, conversely, download it from it.

 write(f, "Hello, file!")